gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-drawing-multiple-things.md

 Title: WebGL - Drawing Multiple Things
+Description: How to draw multiple different kinds of things in WebGL

 This article is a continuation of [previous WebGL articles](webgl-fundamentals.html).
 If you haven't read them I suggest you start there.